 - Easier collaboration

-With a platform approach you can not only gain true oversight over workflow and organizational and legal risk, but you can unify your legal operations, empower your team and start building a high performing legal machine that’s a key driver of positive business outcomes.
+With a workspace approach you can not only gain true oversight over workflow and organizational and legal risk, but you can unify your legal operations, empower your team and start building a high performing legal machine that’s a key driver of positive business outcomes.